kapelner/bartMachine/README.md

 Use `install.packages("bartMachine")` within R.

-### Install bartMachine via compilation from source
+### Install bartMachine via compilation from source (CPU only)

+For compiling with GPU optimizations, see next section.

 1. Make sure you have [git](http://git-scm.com/downloads "Download git for all operating systems") properly installed.